vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

     Posgresql jdbc driver would be used by JDBC Source Connector, we need to upload the driver file during the workspace creation in current Ohara version.
 (Please download from `here <https://jdbc.postgresql.org/download.html>`__)

-- In the **New workspace** dialog, please fill the following fields:
+- In the **New workspace** dialog, please fill in the following fields:

   - Type name **wk00**
   - Select Node **${HOST} or ${IP}**